DG REGIO’s consultation process on future Cohesion Policy

 WORKSHOP AND INTERVIEWS WITH EUSAIR EU FUNDS MANAGING AUTHORITIES AND NIPACS

-Back to back to Greek Presidency Kick off in Corfu on 1st October 2024 a workshop with coordination, managing authorities and NIPACs of mainstream programmes in EUSAIR participating countries was organised.
-Interreg EUSAIR programmes were addressed through interviews.
+Back to back to Greek Presidency Kick off in Corfu on 1st October 2024 a workshop with workshop with coordination, managing authorities of national and regional programmes and NIPACs in EUSAIR.

 HARVESTING REPORT ON POST 2027 INTERREG